 The courses are ecumenical and non-denominational in nature.
 Doctrine, when presented, is done so within the context of the text and for illustrative purposes only.
 Indeed, the course is relevant to, and useful for secularists (atheists and agnostics) wishing to know more about the book from which the Christian and Jewish faiths arise.

-The Bible Club is a group of people who gather on an irregular basis to present and discuss questions they may have encountered in other Bible studies or their own reading.
+The Bible Club is a group of people who gather on a more or less regular basis to present and discuss questions they may have encountered in other Bible studies or their own reading.
+It works like this:

 In the study of the two Genesis creation stories.
 Both stories are studied as literary, not doctrinal or faith-related works.
 More specifically, we will approach the Hebrew text as it was originally written – a set of poems and metaphors meant to order the lives of the Ancient Hebrews.